How Your Company Can Help You Safely Return To The Office

 How Your Office Design Can Enable a Safe Return

-Another thing your company can do to help you safely return to the office is redesigning the workspace to reflect safety protocols.
+Another thing your company can do to help you safely return to the office is redesign the workspace to reflect safety protocols.
 This includes:

 - Socially distant desk spacing